Monterey County Vacation Rental Alliance

 - Commissioned two separate public opinion polls.
 The most recent 2016 poll shows 66% of Monterey County residents think STRs are beneficial.

 - Helped defeat California Senate bill SB593 in 2015.
-That bill would have required online companies like HomeAway and Airbnb to report each STR owner and property manager to the local jurisdiction.
+That bill would have required online companies like VRBO and Airbnb to report each STR owner and property manager to the local jurisdiction.

 - Lobbied the Coastal Commission to intervene with the County.
 After many contacts with the California Coastal Commission, it sent a letter to the County in June 2016 stating STRs are allowed in the coastal zone.